Storing pictures, music, videos, or any files wirelessly can be done in few different ways.

 Wireless hard drives are a good option for home use or even for those who need mobility.

-Hard drives have the advantage of giving a user more storage space than most other types of formats at a reasonable cost.
+Hard drives have the advantage of giving a user more storage space compared to most other types of formats at a reasonable cost.

 Units can be bought with more or less storage depending on the need, of course, the price will match this.